fairytaib/Deep-Drop/README.md

 - Verified consistent performance on a range of devices and screen sizes, including mobile.

+### Validation

+The HTML and CSS have been validated using the W3C Validator to ensure compliance.

 ## Future Plans

 - Add more character classes, monsters, and items to enrich gameplay.